ShafeenTejani/mnist-demo/README.md

 An interactive demonstration of single digit classification using deep artificial neural networks.

+Two neural networks have been trained on the MNIST data set using the Google TensorFlow library.

+* A simple, fully connected 3 layer neural network, trained to a test accuracy of 91.8%.
+* And a convolutional neural network, with 2 convolutional layers and a fully connected layer, trained to a test accuracy of 99.2%.

-A web application which demonstrates the ability of both fully connected and convolutional neural networks to classify handwritten digits.
+This web application demonstrates the ability of both networks to classify handwritten digits.

 ## Demonstration

-Where is it?
-What does it show?

-Show me a gif..
+This application is available at [mnist-demo.herokuapp.com](mnist-demo.herokuapp.com)

+Once you draw an image it is scaled to the appropriate 28x28 pixel resolution evaluated with both networks:

 ## Code